Here Is Our Future

 2ND BOY: I wear my uniform with pride.
 People know I am a Cub Scout, growing straight and strong through Cub Scouting.
 There is only one official uniform.
 The colors of the uniform have meaning.
 Blue stands for truth and loyalty; gold, for good cheer and happiness.

 4TH BOY: (Carrying wood project) Cub Scouting means FUN!
-We have lots of fun, but I like making things -realboy projects -things we can play with our that follow our theme.
+We have lots of fun, but I like making things -real boy projects -things we can play with ourselves that follow our theme.
 Cub Scout arrow points and Webelos activity badges give us many different projects to work on so we make useful things and learn new skills while we progress.

 5TH BOY: (Carrying a collection) I like to go on hikes and collect things for my nature collection.
 Hikes help us to appreciate the outdoors and help us grow physically.